shikhasingh0101/Python/README.md

 6.  class attribute “color” with a default value white. i.e., Every Vehicle should be white.

-7. Implement a class inheritance as following:
+7. Implement a class inheritance as following: class shoe attributes like colour brand.

 8. Python class called “Car” with attributes like make, model, and year.
 Then, create an object of the “Car” class and print its details.